eclecticlogic/stepper/README.md

 Stepper
 ====

-Stepper to Step Functions = High level language to Assembly.
+Stepper is to Step Functions = High level language is to Assembly.

 Stepper allows you to write AWS Step Functions using modern programming constructs such as `if else` branching, `for` and `while` loops, `try catch` for error handling and natural expressions such as `a = arr.length + 1`.